Available for the following Plan types:

 Share Your Findings

-With the time spent analyzing the impact of the above Dead Click, it’s time to promote and share this opportunity across relevant teams.
-You can Download a PDF or create a Share Link that you can easily send to others to view a snapshot of the relevant Conversions Opportunity.
+After analyzing the impact of the signal you selected, you can share this opportunity across relevant teams.
+Click the Share Link button or the vertical ellipsis next to it to download a PDF that you can easily send to others to view a snapshot of the relevant Conversions Opportunity.

 Now you can go back to your team with clear answers for “what is the most impactful thing we could work on right now to improve our conversion rate?”